ls-cwi/lana/data/lana_paper/original_data/README.txt

 I removed the species numbers (9606 for hsa and 10090 for mmu) in the networks to make them work with the ENSEMBL orthologs

+Also: note that the .gw versions are much smaller.
+Reason is that natalie filters the STRING edges when reading in and only considers edges with combined score >= 900.
+This has already been done for the .gw graphs